 Georgia law basically has established a hierarchy of relatives who are permitted to bring a wrongful death case.
-The purpose of this system is avoiding multiple family members brining identical claims.
+The purpose of this system is to avoid multiple family members bringing identical claims.
 The order is rather intuitive, as follows:

-Kevin Patrick has handled multi-million dollar wrongful death cases in state and federal courts in Georgia, as well as other states, like Alabama.
+Kevin Patrick has handled multi-million dollar wrongful death cases in state and federal courts in Georgia.
 He understands this complex area of the law.
 Another added benefit is his willingness to bring a case to a trial.
-Kevin won’t just settle your case for less to avoid going to court.
+Kevin will not just settle your case for less in order to avoid going to court.
 Most importantly, Kevin will always be mindful of the dignity and respect that your loved one deserves.